oit-ipbl/robots/robot_facial_expression/robot_facial_expression.md

 This page explains how to make a program which can change the robot face.

-## Prerequisite

-You have to finish [Robot control (3)](../robot_control/robot_control_03.md).

-## Change the robot face with command (again)
+## Change the robot face with command

 At first, launch the simulator.
 Open a linux terminal emulator.
 See [Use terminal Emulator in the ROS Container](https://github.com/oit-ipbl/portal/blob/main/setup/dockerros.md#use-terminal-emulator-in-the-ros-container), and input the following command.

 ```shell
 $ roslaunch oit_stage_ros navigation.launch